feng-li/dng/README.md

 [![](https://cranlogs.r-pkg.org/badges/dng)](https://CRAN.R-project.org/package=dng)
 <!-- badges: end -->

-The R package `dng` (distributions and gradients)  provides efficient algorithms for density, distribution function, quantile function and random generation for the split normal and split-t distributions, and computes their mean, variance, skewness and kurtosis for the two distributions.
+The R package `dng` (`d`istributions a`n`d `g`radients)  provides efficient algorithms for density, distribution function, quantile function and random generation for the split normal and split-t distributions, and computes their mean, variance, skewness and kurtosis for the two distributions.

 ## Installation